sergiofilhowz/libstack/packages/server/README.md

 ## Installing

 ```
-npm install @libstack/server
+npm install @libstack/server --save
 ```

 ## Architecture
 First let's understand the architecture then we will jump in to the code.
-There are 3 core components on the facade architecture, which are: Config, Routers and the Server.
+There are 3 core components on the `libstack` architecture, which are: Config, Routers and the Server.

 ### Config
 This component will help reading config data either from file or from Environment Variables.
-We usually have some properties that is tied to a specific environment, tests, dev, staging, production, etc.
+We usually have some properties that is tied to a specific environment: tests, dev, staging, production, etc.
 So, you can create multiple files, one for each environment `NODE_ENV`.
 Take a look on the folder described bellow.

 ```